Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `skuTier`

-Tier of a managed cluster SKU. - Free, Standard or Premium.
+Tier of a managed cluster SKU.

 - Required: No
 - Type: string